-In addition, 89% of our students are eligible for free or reduced lunch.
+In addition, 79% of our students are eligible for free or reduced lunch.

 The coronavirus had a devastating impact on many of our Bronx Excellence families.
-In addition to rapid and massive infection rates in the Bronx, our families faced sickness, the loss of family members due to illness, and for our scholars' families, a loss or reduction of employment and household income after statewide closures.
-Bronx Excellence has continued to measure and monitor growth and success in other ways, particularly with the onset of COVID-19 and cancellation of statewide exams.
-As schools shifted to remote and hybrid learning, 100% of our scholars participated and demonstrated progress towards subject mastery rates by the end of the school year.

-During the 2020-21 school year, Bronx Excellence implemented a hybrid model that allowed live instruction to take place while maximizing space and scheduling flexibilities to minimize the chance of viral transmission.
-Paramount to our considerations was the safety, health, and wellbeing of our scholars, families, and staff.
+In addition to rapid and massive infection rates in the Bronx, our families faced sickness, the loss of family members due to illness, and for our scholars' families, a loss or reduction of employment and household income subsequent to statewide closures.
+During the 2020-21 school year, Bronx Excellence 2 implemented simultaneous hybrid and fully remote models that allowed live and direct instruction to take place while maximizing space and scheduling flexibilities to minimize the chance of viral transmission.
 Building access was heavily restricted to scholars and essential staff only.
 The school implemented layered mitigation strategies including cohorting, screening, social distancing, hand hygiene, and the use of face coverings.
-Scholars were pre-assigned to one of two self-contained groups to attend school in-person on an alternating schedule for two days a week (Monday/Tuesday, or Thursday/Friday) and participate in remote instruction for the remainder of the week.
+Scholars were preassigned to one of two self-contained groups to attend school in-person on an alternating schedule for two days a week (Monday/Tuesday, or Thursday/Friday) and participate in remote instruction for the remainder of the week.
 All buildings were closed on Wednesdays and weekends for enhanced cleaning.
-Families also had the option to opt out of in-person instruction in favor of a fully remote option with robust synchronous and asynchronous learning opportunities.
-In order to further support our families and staff, we instituted several initiatives including reassigning high-risk employees to virtual positions, helping families access public resources to support with housing, counseling, tutoring, employment, and developed a private donor-funded grocery store initiative to support families in attaining essential food and items.
+Paramount to our considerations is the safety, health, and wellbeing of our scholars, families, and staff In order to support our families and staff, we instituted several initiatives including reassigning high-risk employees to virtual positions, helping families access public resources to support with housing, counseling, tutoring, employment, and developed a private donor-funded grocery store initiative to support families in attaining essential food and items.

 Approximately 32% of our scholars took part in hybrid instruction, and 68% remained fully remote.
-Bronx Excellence focused on ensuring equitable access to our high-quality instructional program, whether in-person or remote, and adapted to continually evolving circumstances prompted by the onset of COVID-19.
-As always, we were conscious to preserve the educational rights of all scholars, with particular attention to our most vulnerable populations.
+Bronx Excellence 2 focused on ensuring equitable access to our high-quality instructional program, whether in-person or remote, and adapted to continually evolving circumstances prompted by the onset of COVID-19.
+As always, we were conscious of preserving the educational rights of all scholars, with particular attention to our most vulnerable populations.